 Unfortunately most businesses and even many AV professional fail to give the AV cabling and distribution systems the attention and maintenance they deserve.
 While a common part of the problem is not investing in quality cabling, the larger underlying reason for this is an underestimation of the impact it has and a lack of knowledge of AV standards relating to this.

-Infocomm (the global AV industry association), says that “an AV system functions like a life form, requiring organized and structured interconnects.
-And until the whole AV world goes wireless, in an AV system, those interconnects mean cabling.”
+Infocomm (the global AV industry association), says that “an AV system functions as a life form, requiring organized and structured interconnects.
+And until the whole AV world goes wireless, in an AV system, those interconnect mean cabling.”

 Some of the common issues that they recommend we pay greater attention to are: